Every family has a story; every story has a family…

 I was first drawn to the idea of focusing on families in health care in the late 1970’s when I joined the University of Calgary, Faculty of Nursing with a new master’s degree in Mental Health Nursing and learned about Family Systems theory from Dr. Karl Tomm.
 Karl served as a consultant to the Faculty of Nursing from the Family Therapy Program–a clinical practice and education unit that he developed within the Faculty of Medicine.
 Under Karl’s leadership, Calgary was a hotbed of early innovation in systemic family interventions with frequent visits from the Milan Team, Michael White, David Epston, Humberto Maturana, and many other influential family clinicians and theoreticians.

 I am also a daughter, sister, wife, and mother who has personally experienced illness suffering in my own family.
-I am the daughter of an ill and dying parent and often felt “invisible” to health care providers while holding vigil beside my parent’s hospital bed.
-I am a mother who was criticized for advocating for my son’s care during his hospitalization.
-I am the wife of a seriously ill husband who was rarely included in discussions about his diagnosis, treatment, or prognosis.
+I am the daughter of an ill and dying parent who often felt “invisible” to health care providers while holding vigil beside my parent’s hospital bed.
+I am a mother who was criticized for advocating for my son’s care during his brief hospitalization.
+I am the wife of an ill husband who was rarely included in discussions about his diagnosis, treatment, or prognosis.
+I am the heartbroken mother of a precious son who died from an addiction, secondary to traumatic brain injury, despite years of treatment and advocacy for my son’s healing.
 Illness, I have come to understand, is truly a family affair!
 Thankfully, I have also experienced excellent family-focused care offered to me by health care professionals, but this has been an exception rather than the rule.
 My life’s work is focused on building capacity in nurses and other health care professionals to care for families with competence, confidence, and compassion that “softens” illness suffering.

 This is my story.